 How to Use a Jigsaw, Step-by-Step Beginner’s Guide

-Jig saws are perfect cutting shapes into wood or cutting straight lines when you don’t want to bother with getting out a more heavy-duty saw for quick cuts.
+Jigsaws are perfect for cutting shapes into wood or cutting straight lines when you don’t want to bother with getting out a more heavy-duty saw for quick cuts.
 I use mine for almost everything where cutting is involved.
-Also, jigsaws are relatively inexpensive in comparison to other woodworking tools like circular saws, miter saws and especially table saws.
+Also, jigsaws are relatively inexpensive in comparison to other woodworking tools like circular saws, miter saws, and especially table saws.
 You can find them from $24 on up to $160 for a more professional model.

 How To Use a Black and Decker Jigsaw

 Be sure to put on your safety glasses and also your mask just in case.
 When using a jigsaw, you need to have some sort of line to follow so trace out your cut line with a pencil beforehand.
 Be sure to have a steady surface to saw on, preferably a workbench of some sort.

 Wondering what other tools you might need?
 Here is a list of the 7 Best Power Tools for DIYers and beginning woodworkers.
 This guide will give you low-cost options on quality tools that will grow with you as your skills advance: Essential Tools for Beginners (A Non-Intimidating Guide to Power Tools)

 Step 2: Insert the Blade

 While your jigsaw is still unplugged, insert the blade by pulling up on the quick release.
 Then insert the blade in and let go of the release.
 Slightly wiggle the blade to make sure it is tight, being careful of the teeth.
 I highly recommend getting a jigsaw with a t-shank blade as they all don’t have this quick release option.

 Plug in the jigsaw and set your dial to the correct speed.
 For curved lines, do a slower speed, and for straight lines use a faster speed.

 Is a Jigsaw Safe?